dddrrreee/cs140e-win19/labs/lab12-vm.0/README.md

    you update the page table, the page table registers, etc.

 Useful pages:
+  - B6-22: all the different ways to flush caches, memory barriers (various snapshots below).
   - B2-23: how to flush after changing a PTE.
   - B2-24: must flush after a CP15.
   - B2-25: how to change the address space identifier (ASID).